Strategic Leadership Competencies for Chaotic Times: The Top 3

 1. Encourage Innovative Thinking

-Do your leaders encourage collaboration, constructive debate, alternative viewpoints, and delight in examining and testing different scenarios
+Do your leaders foster collaboration, encourage constructive debate, explore alternative viewpoints, and relish the opportunity to test and refine different strategy scenarios?

 2. Act in a Timely Manner